JanJereczek/FastIsostasy.jl/docs/src/examples.md

 ## Multi-layer Earth

 FastIsostasy relies on a (polar) stereographic projection that allows to treat the radially-layered, onion-like structure of the solid Earth as a superposition of horizontal layers.
-Furthermore, FastIsostasy reduces this 3D problem into a 2D problem by collapsing the depth dimension.
-This is made possible by computing an effective viscosity (field) and an effective density that lead the 2D problem to be roughly equivalent to the 3D problem.
-The user is required to provide this 3D information, which wil then by used under the hood to compute the effective parameter values.
+Furthermore, FastIsostasy reduces this 3D problem into a 2D problem by collapsing the depth dimension by computing an effective viscosity field.
+The user is required to provide the 3D information, which will then be used under the hood to compute the effective viscosity.
 This tutorial shows such an example.

 We want to render a situation similar to the one depicted below: